khan-faiz/khan-faiz.github.io/_posts/2022-01-18-how-to-coldbrew.markdown

 #### **Closing Remarks**

 Caffeine is one of the sacred chemicals of the American experience, and until you have it coursing in your blood, I can say that you have not really lived.
 It should be approached with appreciation, reverence and caution in every case.
-I hope you have learned something of value reading this post, please know that I feel much pleasure now the techniques of cold brew have been passed on.
+I hope you have learned something of value reading this post, please know that I feel much pleasure now that the techniques of cold brew have been passed on.
 Do share your learnings amongst the rest of the tribe when you return, I hope to hear of your adventures soon, fellow traveler.

 ![](/assets/howtocoldbrew/triumph.jpg)